 Local first responders are considered out of scope of Pembina's training framework, however, they are provided emergency response information and/or plans, as required or requested.
 In addition, routine liaison / engagement activities are conducted to ensure they are familiar with Pembina's operations and have a general awareness of response requirements.

 Further information on training and exercise requirements is available in the appropriate Emergency Management Program (EMP) documents.
-Training records are available in the Pembina Learning System (PLS).
+Training records are available in Pembina's Learning Management System (LMS).

 2.2 Exercise Requirements